Contributing to the advancement of the Sustainable Development Goals agenda

 Mental Health in the Workplace

-Workplace Strategies for Mental Health, compliments of Canada Life (Workplace Strategies), initially established in 2007 as the Great-West Life Centre for Mental Health in the Workplace, offers a range of tools and resources for employers and employees to protect psychological health and safety at work.
+Initially established in 2007 as the Great-West Life Centre for Mental Health in the Workplace, Workplace Strategies for Mental Health, compliments of Canada Life (Workplace Strategies), offers a range of free tools and resources for employers and employees to protect psychological health and safety at work.
+This free and credible public resource funds and sponsors research and initiative to improve the understanding, prevention and management of mental health issues, promotes and shares research and survey results, and supports and develops programs and resources.

 SDG 4